In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 3. Set up your trail cam between thigh and waist high.

-4. Set up your trail cam 20-40 feet from your mock scrape.
+4. Set up your trail cam 20-40 feet from your mock scrapes.

-5. Point your trail cam to the north if possible, otherwise you will get sun glare at some point during the day.
+5. Trail cameras should be pointed to the north if possible, otherwise you will get sun glare at some point during the day.

 Mock Scrape Trail Cam Pics

-If you watched the How to Make a Mock Scrape video above, you saw us go step by step making an actual mock scrape and then setting up a trail cam on the mock scrape.
+If you watched the video above, you saw us go step by step making an actual mock scrape and then setting up a trail cam on the mock scrape.

-Below will share the mock scrape trail cam pics that we get at that scrape!
+Below will share the mock scrape trail cam pics and document all the deer activity that we get at that scrape!

 Here is the first buck to show up at our mock scrape!